CKRH-FM

 CKRH-FM is a Canadian radio station, broadcasting at 98.5 MHz in Halifax, Nova Scotia.
 The station broadcasts a French language community radio format for the city's Acadian and francophone communities.
-CKRH's studios are located at 5527 Cogswell Street in Halifax, which is rented to the station by Evanov Radio Group, and its transmitter is located on Washmill Lake Drive in Clayton Park.

-Owned by Coopérative Radio-Halifax-Métro limitée, the station received CRTC approval in 2006.
+Currently owned by C médias, the station received CRTC approval in 2006.

 The station is a member of the Alliance des radios communautaires du Canada.

+In June 2016, CKRH-FM rebranded from Radio Halifax to Oui 98.

+On December 19, 2022, CKRH rebranded to C98 and is now owned by C médias.
+On the same day, CJPN in Fredericton, CHQC in Saint John, and CKMA in Miramichi also adopted the "C" branding from C médias.